Responding to mistakes often occurs on autopilot.

 This post is part 1 of a series about mistakes.
-Stay tuned for future posts, which will explore:
+Other posts explore:

-Dispelling the Lies of Mistakes that Steal Your Joy
+Dispelling the Lies of Mistakes that Steal Our Joy

-Teaching Our Children to Make Mistakes and Responding to Their Mistakes in a Healthy Manner
+Teaching our children about mistakes and Responding to Their Mistakes in a Healthy Manner

 Bonus: Life as is Comes will be exploring a funny episode on mistakes.
 Episode 31; Have You Pulled a Theresa?

 Join the Discussion: What do you tend to do when you make a mistake?